If there is an error

 What is Jesus Christ's

-point - if He is not describing Himself and what He expects?
+point - if He is not describing Himself and what He demands?

 I view that